GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 ### 2. Choose a primary server

-There needs to be primary server to replicate from initially for delta-syncrepl to inject data from.
-After the initial sync, all servers will be exactly the same, as delta-syncrepl will fill the newly created database.
+There needs to be a primary server to replicate from initially for delta-syncrepl to inject data.
+After the initial sync all servers will be exactly the same, as delta-syncrepl will fill the newly created database.

-- So choose one server as a base and then on every **other** server:
+- Choose one server as a base and then on every **other** server:

 ```
 Gluu.Root # rm /opt/gluu/data/main_db/*.mdb